GLOBAL MARKETS-Cyprus leaves shares facing worst week since November

 By Marc Jones

-LONDON, March 22 World shares headed for their worst week since November while gold rose strongly on Friday, as Cyprus scrambled to avoid a meltdown of its banks and exit from the euro that could upset the whole region.
+LONDON, March 22 World shares were heading for their worst week since November and gold was nearly at a one-month high on Friday as Cyprus scrambled to avoid a meltdown of its banks and exit from the euro that could upset the whole region.

 The European Union has given Cyprus until Monday to raise 5.8 billion euros to secure a 10-billion euro international bailout.
-Parliament has already rejected one deal and it is set to be a hectic weekend of negotiations.
+Parliament already rejected one deal.

-Wall Street was expected to open higher, partly on hopes the euro zone will patch together a last-minute rescue as so often before.
-Bit after minor sell-offs in recent sessions, the S&P 500 and Dow Jones index were both expected to end the week lower.

-Despite its small size - just 1.1 million people - Cyprus remained the focus of market attention on concerns it could rekindle the euro zone crisis after months of relative calm.
+A few signs of progress ahead of what was expected to be a difficult weekend of negotiations on the island helped European shares pare back early losses but uncertainty remained.

-Cypriot Finance Minister Michael Sarris had been forced to fly home from Moscow empty-handed earlier, after failing to win support in two days of crisis talks with Russia on a possible new financing package.
+Cypriot Finance Minister Michael Sarris flew home from Moscow empty-handed after failing to win support in two days of crisis talks with Russia on a possible new financing package.
 Many Russians hold savings in Cypriot banks.

 Cyprus's partners in the 17-nation euro zone have little patience as lawmakers prepared to debate plans to bundle state assets in what has been likened to "a national fire sale".

-Europe's stock markets have borne the brunt of this week's worries and the pan-European FTSEurofirst 300 was flat ahead of the Wall Street restart and on course for its worst week since mid-November.
+Europe's stock markets have borne the brunt of this week's worries and the pan-European FTSEurofirst 300 was flat as midday approached in London, leaving it on course for its worst week since mid-November.

-It had been deep in the red before Cyprus resurrected a deal to spin off the Greek operations of its banks, helping the main European indexes claw back losses.
+It had been deep in the red before a rebound following news Cyprus had resurrected a deal to spin off the Greek operations of its battered banks.

 But it was not enough to fully turn market sentiment.
-Asian shares had ended the week at the lowest this year and the minor drops on Germany's DAX and France's CAC-40, left the MSCI world share index down 0.2 percent.
+Asian shares had ended the week at 2013 lows and minor gains on Germany's DAX and France's CAC, left the MSCI world share index down 0.2 percent.

-Data from Germany had also weighed on the market mood, after a survey from the Ifo institute showed business morale in the euro zone's biggest economy fell for the first time in five months.
+Data from Germany also weighed on the market mood after a survey from the Ifo institute showed business morale in the euro zone's biggest economy fell for the first time in five months.

 Germany's economic resilience remains the bloc's best hope of pulling out of recession but David Brown of New View Economics said the Ifo survey suggested "the bells are starting to toll in Germany that the euro zone crisis is about to hit recovery prospects again".

-Cyprus's worries underpinned demand for safe-haven assets; gold was slightly down on the day at $1,606 an ounce but on track for its biggest weekly rise in four months.
+As the Cyprus worries underpinned demand for safe-haven assets, gold was near a 3-1/2-week high of $1,612.96 an ounce and on track for its biggest weekly rise in four months.

 German government bonds were also strong.
 The yield on 10-year Bunds fell to its lowest level of the year in early trading and traders expected further falls if the crisis on the Mediterranean island of 1.1 million remains unresolved.